ara-lang/ara-lang.io/docs/expressions/arrays.md

 $a["d"] = 4;
 ```

-To remove a value from a dictionary, use the `unset` statement.
+To remove a value from a dictionary, use the `unset` expression.

 ```
 $a = dict["a" => 1, "b" => 2, "c" => 3];